Effective: September 12, 2023

 Imply does not collect, use, or disclose sensitive personal information.

 California consumers have certain rights with respect to their personal information.
 These rights include the following:

 1. Right to opt out of “sharing” certain Personal Information

 You have a right to opt out from future “sharing” of personal information.
 CPRA requires us to describe the categories of personal information we share with third parties and how to opt out of future sales or sharing.
-The CPRA defines personal information to include internet or other electronic network activity information which includes identifiers, such as IP addresses, cookies IDs, and mobile IDs.
+The CPRA defines personal information to include internet or other electronic network activity information which includes identifiers, such as IP addresses, cookies IDs, pixels, and mobile IDs.
 The law also defines a “share” broadly to include simply making data available to third parties in some cases.